 Providers follow narrow guidelines when reimbursing claims, and a single deviation to the route might result in a loss of coverage.
 With this in mind, it’s essential to understand your policy and ensure you have proper coverage.

 Ocean Marine insurance covers damages or losses of goods shipped by sea from the start of the shipping process up to the moment it arrives at its destination.
-It also covers cargo when it hits a port in a warehouse or certain rail transportation if it’s a continuation of the previous cargo journey overseas.
+It also covers cargo while in a port warehouse or on rail transportation if it’s a continuation of the previous cargo journey overseas.

-Ocean Marine insurance is such a broad term that it’s usually applied to a group of coverages to protect against certain losses or damages, and there are three common types that provide different protections:
+Ocean Marine insurance is such a broad term that it’s usually applied to a group of coverages to protect against certain losses or damages.
+There are three common types that provide different protections: